The story of an epic book-buying road trip: 2,000 miles. 20 days. 1,200 books to resell on Amazon.

-- There’s tons of profit out there in even the most desolate parts of the country (maybe especially in the most desolate parts of the country).
+- There’s tons of profitable FBA inventory out there in even the most desolate parts of the country (maybe especially in the most desolate parts of the country).

 - You can make almost any trip pay for itself with FBA.
 I was nervous about this one with the huge expenses involved, but I came away with huge profits regardless.

-- When you’re in small towns, you have to look in the most unlikely places, like pawn shops.
-I even scored a sizeable load from a place I stopped for coffee, that happened to have 4 shelves of books for sale in the back.
+- When you’re in small towns, you have to look for books in the most unlikely places.
+For example: pawn shops.
+I even scored a sizeable load of profitable books from a place I stopped for coffee, that happened to have four shelves of books for sale in the back.

 - It really helps to stay in motion.
 I averaged 60 books a day.
-This isn’t a lot, but the quality was a lot higher than I find at home primarily because I wasn’t going over my own leftovers, and was hitting fertile, untapped sources each day.
+This isn’t a lot, but the quality was a lot higher than I find at home primarily because I wasn’t going over my own leftovers.
+I was hitting fertile, untapped sources each day.

-No matter how exotic your trip, or how remote, if you’re in the US and you’re focused on sourcing, you can fund (and profit from) any trip using Fulfillment by
+No matter how remote your trip, if you’re in the US and you’re focused on book sourcing, you can fund (and profit from) any trip using Fulfillment by Amazon.

 Excellent piece.
 I enjoyed this and highlights areas that I may have ignored.